 JAMS Solutions can be adopted in whole or in part, independent from or in conjunction with pre-established institutional policies and procedures.
 Schools are assigned a dedicated administrative contact to ensure that requests are accommodated efficiently.

 Title IX Dispute Resolution

 Providing Formal and Informal Resolution to Title IX Programs

 It is also true that Title IX raises serious concerns for school leadership.
-Many colleges and universities have been subject to unwelcome headlines and the associated consequences—including lawsuits and investigations by the Office for Civil Rights at the U.S. Department of Education—stemming from their handling of sexual assault and harassment on campus.
+Many colleges, universities, and teaching hospitals have been subject to unwelcome headlines and the associated consequences—including lawsuits and investigations by the Office for Civil Rights at the U.S. Department of Education—stemming from their handling of sexual misconduct and harassment on campus.
 A considered approach incorporating JAMS addresses the concerns and interests of both the parties and the institutions.

-JAMS can assist Title IX programs that provide for formal resolution, informal resolution or both.
+JAMS can assist Title IX programs with formal resolution, informal resolution or both.

 - It assures stakeholders that outcomes will be reached fairly.
 This can also insulate the rendered decisions and sanctions—and the institutions and their programs—from scrutiny by participants and third parties alike.

-- Victims of assault and harassment are more likely to come forward when they perceive the processes as fair and impartial.
+- Complainants who allege sexual misconduct and harassment are more likely to come forward when they perceive the processes as fair and impartial.

-- Hearings run more smoothly and predictably, as JAMS adjudicators—either former judges or attorneys—are:
+- Hearings run more smoothly and predictably, as JAMS hearing officers and decision-makers—either former judges or attorneys—are:

 - experienced at conducting formal proceedings, including those where legal counsel are involved;